Amendments to the Rome Statute: Summary of adopted amendments to the Rome Statute

-In June 2010, two amendments to the Rome Statute of the International Criminal Court were adopted by the Review Conference in Kampala, Uganda.
+In June 2010, two sets of amendments to the Rome Statute of the International Criminal Court were adopted by the Review Conference in Kampala, Uganda.
 The first amendment criminalizes the use of certain kinds of weapons in non-international conflicts whose use was already forbidden in international conflicts.
-The second amendment defines the crime of aggression.
+The second set of amendments defines the crime of aggression.
 It entered into force in May 2013, but its activation was tied to two conditions, which were met in July 2018.
 In November 2015, an additional amendment to remove article 124 from the Statute was adopted during the 14th meeting of the Assembly of States Parties in The Hague in the Netherlands.
 In December 2017, three amendments to article 8 were adopted at the 12th meeting of the Assembly of States Parties in New York City.
 In December 2019, one additional amendment to article 8 was adopted by the Assembly of States Parties in The Hague.